Capacitor Tutorial Includes:

 Silver mica capacitor structure

-Very early mica capacitors in the 1920s were made by physically clamping sheets if mica with copper electrodes between them.
+Very early mica capacitors in the 1920s were made by physically clamping sheets of mica with copper electrodes between them.
 These were left open to the atmosphere.
 The performance of these early mica capacitors was very not surprisingly very poor, but this was improved when silver electrodes were used instead..

-Current silver mica capacitors use silver electrodes that are plated directly onto the mica.
+The current electronic components use silver electrodes that are plated directly onto the mica.
 Several layers are used to gain the required level of capacitance.
 Also the area of the electrodes has a major effect on capacitance.